Roque Ruaño

 Roque Ruaño Garrido, O.P.
-(August 16, 1877 – March 5, 1935) was a Spanish priest-civil engineer.
+(August 16, 1877 – March 5, 1935) was a Spanish priest and civil engineer.
 He was known after he drew up plans for University of Santo Tomas (UST) Main Building, the first earthquake-shock resistant building in Asia, which was constructed at the Sulucan property of the Dominican order in city of Manila.

 Early life

-Born on August 16, 1877 in Palencia, Spain, Fr.
+Born on August 16, 1877, in Palencia, Spain, Fr.
 Roque Ruaño submitted himself in faith to the Dominican Order in 1894.
 He first arrived in the Philippines on July 21, 1904.
 Upon arrival to the country, he served his first few years in the Colegio de San Juan de Letran as Father Rector.
 He transferred to the University of Santo Tomas and was able to obtain a Doctorate in Civil Engineering.

 Significant design

 Fr.
 Roque Ruaño practiced his Engineering expertise well.
 As a proof, he was the builder of the Dominican Residences in Baguio and Lingayen, Pangasinan.
 His most precious project and the same time UST's pride, the UST Main Building, the first earthquake-shock resistant building in the Philippines.
 It is with no doubt the infrastructure was well made, it has withstood the challenges of time, from the World War II, Marcos dictatorial regime to the revival of democracy and until now, history is still being made.
 Present studies show, the design of the Main Building is consistent with modern building code and regulation.